Skip to main content

 Collection

 ...instead recruiting the transposase (comprised of multiple components) to target locations in the genome...type I Cas effector, composed of several separate Cas enzymes that form a complex called Cascade ( C RISPR...for a ntiviral de fense), and four transposase components (TnsA, TnsB, TnsC, and TniQ).
-Type I CASTs can...V-K Cas effector, Cas12k, and three transposase components (TnsB, TnsC, and TniQ).
-Unlike type I, type V-K...
+Some type I CASTs...V-K Cas effector, Cas12k, and three transposase components (TnsB, TnsC, and TniQ).
+Unlike type I, type V-K... visiting our CRISPR plasmids page .
+Find a comprehensive list of CRISPR resources by visiting our CRISPR...

 Type